-- performance of the contract between you and the Controller under Article 6(1) b) GDPR,
+- performance of the contract between you and the administrator pursuant to Article 6(1)(b) GDPR,

-- the legitimate interest of the Controller in providing direct marketing (in particular for sending commercial messages and newsletters) in accordance with Article 6(1) f) GDPR,
+- the legitimate interest of the administrator in providing direct marketing (in particular for sending commercial communications and newsletters) pursuant to Article 6(1)(f) GDPR,

 2. The purpose of processing personal data is

-- statistical and analytical processing of attendance.
+- statistical and analytical processing of traffic.

-1. The Data Controller keeps personal data
+1. The Administrator stores personal data

-V. Recipients of personal data
+V. Recipients of Personal Data

 1. The recipients of personal data are persons

 - providing marketing services.

 2. The Data Controler intends to transfer personal data to non-EU countries) or an international organization.
 The recipients of personal data in third countries are providers of mailing services/cloud services.

 3. In addition to the above personal data, the buyer's above agreement also applies to the data generated when browsing the web interface pages generated by the Google Analytics analytics tool with the remarketing data store extension.
 We save these remarketing data for 365 days.
 We also use Adroll for remarketing in addition to the GDN.
 With these online tools, we do not collect your personal data, such as name, address, e-mail, or phone.
 You can delete the remarketing ad target after deleting the cookies in your browser.
-To exclude Adrol you can visit this page: www.networkadvertising.org/choices/.
+To exclude Adroll you can visit this page: www.networkadvertising.org/choices/.

 VI.
-Your rights
+Your Rights

-1. Under the terms of the GDPR you have
+1. Under the terms of the GDPR, you have

 - the right to access your personal data under Article 15 of the GDPR,